-Figure 5 uses the same four values of b_0 to compare the two methods at various variances, when the initial state is $x_0 = 1$.
+Figure 5 uses the same four values of b_0 to compare the two methods at various variances, when the initial state is $x_0 = 1$ explicitly taking into account the t-ratio.
+It is apparent that there is an inverse relationship between this statistics and the discrepancy between the two approaches under consideration.
 Again the difference is more noticeable when the t-statistics drops below 1.
-In the presence of extreme uncertainty, i.e. when this statistics falls below 0.5, and an initial state far from the desired path this difference not only gets larger and larger but it may be also associated with the approaches giving 'opposite' solutions, i.e. a positive control vs a negative control.
-This is what happens in the top left panel of Figure 5 where for very low t-statistics the value function approach suggests a positive control whereas the approximation approach suggests a slightly negative control.
+In the presence of extreme uncertainty, i.e. when this statistics falls below 0.5, and an initial state far from the desired path this difference not only gets larger and larger but it may be also associated with the approaches giving opposite solutions, i.e. a positive control vs a negative control.
+This is what happens in the top left panel of Fig. 5 where for very low t-statistics the value function approach suggests a positive control whereas the approximation approach suggests a slightly negative control.